Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 initializer function for Upgradeable TradePairs

+**Dev notes:** \
-**Dev notes:** _idCounter needs to be unique for each order and execution id.
+idCounter needs to be unique for each order and execution id.
-Both the orderbooks and the portolio should be deployed before tradepairs._
+Both the orderbooks and the portolio should be deployed before tradepairs.

 ```solidity
 function initialize(address _orderbooks, address _portfolio) public
 ```

-#### parameters
+#### Arguments

 | Name | Type | Description |
 | ---- | ---- | ----------- |